dyninst/dyninst/docs/proccontrol/overview.rst

   paused by ProcControlAPI - the OS will not schedule the thread to run.
 A thread in a running state is allowed to execute as normal.
-A thread in a running state may block for other reasons, e.g. blocking on IO calls, but this does not affect ProcControlAPI’s view of the thread state.
+A thread in a running state may block for other reasons, e.g. blocking on IO calls, but this does not affect ProcControlAPI's view of the thread state.
 A thread is only in the stopped state if ProcControlAPI has explicitly stopped it.

-  A Process object is not considered to have a stopped or running state—only its Thread objects are stopped or running.
+  A Process object is not considered to have a stopped or running state-only its Thread objects are stopped or running.
 A stop operation on a Process triggers a stop operation on each of its Threads, and similarly a continue operation on a Process triggers continue operations on each Thread.